rieckpil/progmot/content/post/writing-a-book-remotely.md

 {{< youtube oaWEKvVXucU >}}

 We were all super happy with the outcome of the release party and with our progress.
-At that time, we already had 500 readers and were getting more and more attention.
+At that time, we already had 500 readers and got more and more attention.

 ## Life After the 1.0 Release 🏗